ans-coe/terraform-modules/azuredevops/ado-pipelines/README.md

 This should be locally ran as it requires a PAT token.

-To run this locally, you'll need to setup PAT tokens to ADO and feed these in as variables.
-The suggested way to do this is to create a file in the repo called `secret.auto.tfvars` and then put these tokens in this file.
+To run this locally, you'll need to setup PAT tokens to ADO.
+The PAT token is specified in the provider block which can be found within the example, though for code that is committed, it is suggested that this be made into a variable.
+The suggested way to work with this new variable create a file in the repo called `secret.auto.tfvars` and then put the token in this file as the `.gitignore` will automatically exclude this file.

 EG: